- Your first appointment has 2 parts to it:

 - Plan to take it easy after your treatment.

 - Sometimes after receiving an acupuncture treatment you may feel a little lightheaded or “woozy.”
-If that is the case, please sit for a while in our waiting area.
+If that is the case, please sit for a while in or take a short walk before driving away.
 In a few minutes you’ll be relaxed and clear-headed.

 - It’s best if you do not come to your appointment on an empty or full stomach.

 - Herbal prescriptions are intended only for the person for whom they were prescribed.
-Do not give herbal formulas to anyone else unless we I gave you the OK.
+Do not give herbal formulas to anyone else unless I give you the OK.

 - Very rarely, symptoms may become worse after an acupuncture treatment.
 This is often a sign that previously dormant conditions are being awakened so that complete healing may occur.
 This should pass quickly.
 If you have any questions or concerns, please do not hesitate to contact me.